aloizidou/Titanic_Survival_Prediction/README.md

-# Anomalous Transactions
+# Anomalous Financial Transactions

-This project analyzes the Titanic dataset to predict passenger survival using Decision Tree and Random Forest classifiers.
+This project detects anomalous transactions in a dataset of financial transactions using Decision Tree and Random Forest classifiers.
 Built with scikit-learn, the Jupyter notebook is organized into sections covering data loading, exploratory data analysis (EDA), data cleaning, feature engineering, model building, and evaluation.

 ## Highlights